-Jumpers Pin (From) Pin (To) Comments
+Jumpers Pin (from) Pin (to) Comments

 J22 1 2 Default

-J23 1 2 Default
+J23 1 2 Defa ul t

 J24 1 2 Default

 J8 1 2 Default

 J3 1 2 Default

-Note: Ensure that the power supply switch, SW7 is switched Off when connecting the jumpers.
+Note: Ensure that the power supply switch, SW7 is switched off when connecting the jumpers.

 - 2. Connect the Power supply to the J6 connector. - 3.
 Switch on the power supply switch, SW7. - 4.
 Connect the FlashPro4 programmer to the PROG HEADER J5 connector of the IGLOO2 Evaluation Kit board. - 5.
 Connect the host PC USB port to the IGLOO2 Evaluation Kit board's J18 (FTDI) USB connector using the USB mini-B cable. - 6.
 Ensure that the USB to UART bridge drivers are automatically detected.
 This can be verified in the Device Manager of the host PC.
 If the USB to UART bridge drivers are not installed, download the drivers from www.microsemi.com/soc/documents/CDM\2.08.24\WHQL\Certified.zip. - 7.
-Program the IGLOO2 Evaluation Kit board with the generated or provided \.stp file (See "Appendix A: Design Files" on page 26) using FlashPro4.
+Program the IGLOO2 Evaluation Kit board with the generated or provided \.stp file (Refer to "Appendix A: Design Files" on page 27) using FlashPro4.